zhongyuanzhao/zhongyuanzhao.github.io/_posts/2021-01-03-deepwaveform-announce.md

 ---
-title: '"Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex Convolutional Networks" revised and submitted to IEEE JSAC'
+title: 'Our manuscript "Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex Convolutional Networks" is revised and submitted to IEEE JSAC'
 date: 2021-01-03
 permalink: /posts/2021/01/news-deepwaveform-2021/
 tags: